haakenlid/jupyter-docker/README.md

 # jupyter notebooks
-Docker image for running opencv3 and python 3.6 and jupyter Includes jupyter notebooks with vim bindings.
+Docker image for running opencv3 and python 3.6 and jupyter Includes jupyterlab with vim bindings.

 To run do this